-5 Nature-Based Activities To Do in Paris in The Winter
+5 Activities for Paris in the Winter

 Ella Fitzgerald had it right when she sang about loving Paris in the winter drizzle.
 The city’s famous gardens may be unbeatable in warm weather, but, even on the coldest, wettest days, Paris has a host of indoor options for lovers of all things green.